gardenlinux/gardenlinux/docs/explanation/flavors.md

 ## The publication pipeline

-The flavor system not only defines what to build, but also manages the journey from development to production through the build/test/publish triad.
+The flavor system defines what to build and manages the journey from development to production through the build/test/publish triad.

 ### Selective publication